 For a complex table, the data value may be the user ID, the name of the complex table, a fixed string whose value is defined as a constant within the request argument, or markup text.
 A given parent HTTP request may contain multiple request arguments.
 The order in which they are passed to the process or service when called is defined in the parent HTTP request’s list of request arguments.

 - Argument Type: This attribute specifies the type of argument the definition contains.
 This may be one of CGI, Cookie, HTTP Header, or XML Body.

 - Name: Alternately displayed as Argument Name, Cookie Name, Header Name, or Name depending on the Argument Type selection.
 This value must be unique among all request arguments defined within the same parent HTTP request definition.

 - Data Type: Specifies the data value or source for the data value for the request argument.
-For a data table this may be the Table Name, User ID, Small or Large Markup, or a Fixed String value.
+For a complex table this may be the Table Name, User ID, Small or Large Markup, or Fixed String.

 - String: This attribute is available only when the Data Type attribute is set to Fixed String.
 String contains the constant string value that is the request argument’s data.

 - Markup Text: This attribute is available only when the Data Type attribute is set to Small Markup or Large Markup.
 Markup Text contains the single line (Small Markup) of markup text or the contents of the Markup File (Large Markup) that is the data for the request argument.

 - Markup File: This attribute is available only when the Data Type attribute is set to Large Markup.
 Markup File contains a reference to the text file containing the multi-line markup text.
 This file is displayed in the Markup Text field directly below the file name in the Editor.